 It used to be that the only way to get a mattress required going to a mattress store and testing them out on-site, with a persistent and persuasive salesman on hand pushing you to buy.
 The whole process was inconvenient and costly, so it's no wonder that companies found a new (and seriously successful) way to sell mattresses—direct-to-consumer, and delivered in a box.
 This strategy results in lower prices and better convenience.
+Plus, these mattresses don't require a box spring (goodbye extra bedding, hello platform beds).
 All of these companies offer free trial periods (the typical number is 100 days) so you can be even more sure of your choice than if you had tested out for a few minutes in a showroom.

 This model has been so successful that the market is saturated with options—so much so that choosing one has become an increasingly impossible task.
 Through weeks of research and testing, we rounded up 10 of our favorites for you to check out and get started on achieving the bed (and sleep) of your dreams.